Most Asked

 Starting therapy can feel like a big step.
 Here you’ll find answers to common questions to help you feel more informed and at ease.

-Dr. Munn’s approach is collaborative, thoughtful, warm, and tailored to each person’s unique needs and strengths.
-Therapy may include building coping, social, and organizational skills to improve daily functioning, while also exploring the deeper sources of stress, pain, or recurring patterns.
-The goal is not only symptom relief, but greater self-understanding, stronger coping, and more lasting change.
+Therapy may include building practical supports for coping, communication, emotional regulation, organization, and daily functioning, while also exploring the deeper sources of stress, pain, masking, burnout, or recurring patterns.
+The goal is not to “fix” who someone is, but to reduce distress, strengthen self-understanding, support authentic growth, and create more sustainable ways of living.

 Clients may schedule a free 20-minute consultation to learn more about the process and explore whether working with Dr. Munn feels like a good fit.